prismv/DB48X-on-DM42/doc/calc-help/constants.md

 ### mpme constant

 Ratio between the mass of the proton `mp` and the mass of the electron `me`.
+Currently, the most precise measurements of the charge-to-mass ratio of a proton still use a magnetic field like Thompson did, but rely on measuring (cyclotron) frequencies rather than deflection.
 It is a measured dimensionless quantity:
 ```rpl
     12 SIG  mpme=1836.152673426
 ```